MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-business-premium-plan.md

 3. Choose **Add-ons**.
 You'll now see the prices for Phone System, and the option to buy it.

-4. Dopo aver acquistato una licenza per il **sistema telefonico** , viene visualizzato il prezzo e l'opzione per acquistare un piano per le chiamate.
+4. Dopo aver acquistato una licenza **Sistema telefonico**, verranno visualizzati il prezzo e l'opzione per acquistare un piano di chiamata.